 - Each health care provider named as a defendant.

 - Each defendant's insurer(s), if known.

-A filed-stamped copy of the proposed complaint, along with determination of qualification letter will be sent if a self-addressed stamped envelope is provided for return back to the person or law firm filing the proposed/amended complaint.
-IDOI will no longer provide copies of the cover letters sent to the defendant(s) and insurer(s) as these documents may be obtained from the PCF database at the link that will be provided in the determination of qualification letter.
+A filed-stamped copy of the proposed complaint and a qualification letter will be returned if a self-addressed stamped envelope is provided.
+The Department does not provide copies of the cover letters sent to the defendant(s) and insurer(s) as these documents may be obtained from the PCF database at the link that will be included in the qualification letter.

 The Patient's Compensation Fund ("PCF") database is a listing of physicians participating in the PCF and recorded information regarding medical malpractice suits.
-The list illustrates the name and location of the doctor, the type of practice, the number of medical malpractice claims filed against them and their participation with panels.
-You can search the database in various ways, including by the health care provider's name.
+The list includes the name and location of the doctor, the type of practice, the number of medical malpractice claims filed against them, and their participation on medical review panels.
+The database can be searched in various ways, including by the health care provider's name.

 Qualification Status of Health Care Providers

+Only those health care providers who have qualified under the provisions of the act are protected by its provisions.
 Individuals may determine the qualification status of a health care provider by accessing the PCF database at the above link and viewing health care provider's policy information.
-Any questions or concerns regarding procedures can be sent to Director of Dedicated Funds, Dan Hennessey, at (317) 232-2401 or via email at email@example.com
+Any questions or concerns regarding procedures can be sent to Director of Dedicated Funds, Mary Wilson, at (317) 232-5065 or via email at mwilson2@idoi.IN.gov.

 - File a Patient's Compensation Fund Certificate of Insurance

 - Residential Real Estate Acquisition of Licensee Information and Numbers "RREAL IN" Database